zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/digit-separators.md

 Console.WriteLine(num2);
 ```

-As you can see that by adding the digit separator have a great readability impact and have no significant downside.
+As you can see, by adding the digit separator, you can have a great readability impact and no significant downside.

- - The digit separator can appear anywhere in the constant, the different groupings may make sense in different scenarios and especially for different numeric bases.
+ - The digit separator can appear anywhere in the constant.
+The different groupings may make sense in different scenarios, and especially for different numeric bases.
  - Any sequence of digits may be separated by one or more underscores.
  - The `_` is allowed in decimals as well as exponents.